 2003 – Attic Cat

+The series follows the story of a young man and woman who become reluctant roommates due to a housing mix-up.
+As they navigate their unconventional living situation, their lives become intertwined, leading to unexpected romance and heartwarming moments.
 Attic Cat is about a law student helping out a friend.
 The two end up living together in a room that is on top of a roof of an old building.
-Soon he starts to see her kindness, and the two end up falling in love.
+Soon he starts to see her kindness and the two end up falling in love.

 Aired: June 2, 2003 – July 22, 2003

 It gained immense popularity not only in Korea but also across Asia, becoming a cultural phenomenon.
 The series tells a heart-wrenching love story between two high school classmates who reunite years later.
 A student moves to a new high school to look for his biological father.
 He likes his childhood friend; however, she only sees him as a brother.
 As the series progresses, he expresses his feelings to her.
 However, circumstances and fate keep them apart.
 He disappears for ten years but returns only to find out his childhood friend is about to be married.